uncfez/webpage/content/publication/combined-and-robust-modal-split-traffic-assignment-model-for-rail-and-road-freight-transport/index.md

 ---
-title: Combined and Robust Modal-split/Traffic Assignment Model for Rail and Road Freight Transport
+title: A Combined and Robust Modal-split/Traffic Assignment Model for Rail and Road Freight Transport
 subtitle: ""
 publication_types: